cflint/CFLint/README.md

 ## Configuration

-Alternatively to the commnand line you can supply a global configuration via the -config switch or put .cflintrc files into certain directories.
+Alternatively to the commannd line you can supply a global configuration via the -configfile switch or put .cflintrc files into certain directories.
 Configuring CFLint this way conceptually allows you to run specific rules in specific parts of your application.

+CFlint currently supports XML- and JSON-based configuration.
+XML-based configuration will be deprecated in CFLint 1.3.0 and removed in CFLint 2.0.

 ### Rules

 When CFLint executes, it scans and parses your code (using CFParser).
 The syntax tree is then being examined against a set of built-in rules.
 In CFLint those rules are called and implemented as plugins (they live in /src/main/java/com/cflint/plugins).
 By default all rules will be used against your codebase.
 This is what a lot of people will do, but using configuration allows you to build a custom scenario to test your code against.
+See RULES.md for more information on rules and their meaning.

 ### Global configuration

 The -configfile options can be used to replace the standard global configuration file.

 The standard configuration is src/main/resources/cflint.definition.json.
-Normal usage of CFLint does not normally require replacing this file.
+Common usage of CFLint usually does not require replacing this file.

 ### Folder-based configuration